karkman/physalia_metagenomics/Day5/README.md

 ```

 ### Recap of what has been done in anvi'o
-First let's take a better look at what has REALLY been done in `anvi'o`.
+First let's take a better look at what has REALLY been done in `anvi'o` behind the scenes to prepare the data for binning.
 Let's open the script:

 ```bash